Joiry/HSL_Carp/var_loop_script.md

 ## What is a loop

-A loop is a repeated set of commands, with some variable or variables changes during each time through the loop, called an iteration.
+A loop is a repeated set of commands, with some variable or variables that changes for each time through the loop.
+Each of these times is called an iteration of the loop.

 There are usually two main parts to a loop, a condition, and then a set of commands.
 The first is called a loop header and the second the loop body